-You wouldn’t think the chain on a saw would change length (it’s made of metal, after all).
+You wouldn’t think the chain on a saw would change the length (it’s made of metal, after all).
 However, because of the force and heat involved while using a chainsaw, chains regularly stretch quite a bit.
-A new chain will stretch more than an old one as part of the breaking in process.
+A new chain will stretch more than an old one as part of the breaking-in process.
 Your chainsaw bar will feature bolts to adjust the tension to account for this.

 You must adjust the bar forward and back at times or else your chain may slip off the bar; that’s really not a good thing while using your saw.
 The nicer chainsaws have toolless systems to adjust quickly with hand-tightened knobs.
 Otherwise, you’re looking at a hex head wrench to keep things up to snuff.

 Sharpening your chain is incredibly important after each and every time you use your gas chainsaw.
 It’s not that difficult, especially with handy tools available now like this 2-In-1 Easy Sharpener from Stihl.
 You need to know what size chain your saw uses (the chainsaw manual should have this) so you get the right sharpening tool for the job.

 I have a ritual after I use my chainsaw each time.
 After the saw has cooled down, I wipe down the bar and motor housing using a clean rag.
 I then adjust the bar tension, fill the bar oil reservoir, then sharpen the chain.
 It doesn’t take that long and is certainly less expensive than taking the saw in to be repaired if the maintenance isn’t taken care of.